The Ultimate Monteverde Itinerary: 34 Best Things To Do

 There’s so much to do in Monteverde.
 From natural attractions to adrenaline activities, there’s something to interest every kind of traveller.
 Of course, Monteverde is most known for its abundance of unique flora and fauna and is one of the best places for birdwatching and animal spotting in Costa Rica.
 There’s loads to do in Monteverde and most sites online only list a few of the best attractions.
 But we’ve done all the research for you and made a thorough list of everything worth seeing and doing in Monteverde.

-Here are the 34 best things to do in Monteverde to add to your itinerary:
+The 34 best things to do in Monteverde

 Day One – Wildlife Watching